PouriaDRD/instagram-shop-finder/README.md

 │   └── web/
 ├── data/
 ├── tests/
+├── LICENSE
+├── README.md
-├── main.py
+├── requirements.txt
-└── pyproject.toml
+└── main.py
 ```

 ---

+## Author

+Developed by **Pouria Darandi**.

+## License

+This project is licensed under the **MIT License**.

+See the `LICENSE` file in the project root for the full license text.

+---

-## Notes
+## Responsible Use

-Instagram availability depends on network access from the machine running the application.
+This project is intended for responsible processing of publicly available information.

-The discovery stage uses public web sources and does not require Instagram access, while the Instagram validation stage requires access to public Instagram pages.
+Public-web discovery can run independently, while Instagram validation requires network access to public Instagram pages.

-The application is intended for responsible analysis of publicly available information.